Middle East Crisis: Oil, Gas, Petrol Prices Surge as Energy Installations Come Under Attack

 “The market isn’t panicking,” he said, noting that oil transport and production infrastructure had not yet been the primary target of attacks.

-He added that investors would closely monitor whether traffic through the Strait of Hormuz resumes, as a return to normal operations could ease pressure on crude prices.
+He added that investors would closely monitor whether traffic through the Hormuz resumes, as a return to normal operations could ease pressure on crude prices.

-Global energy prices rose on Monday after military strikes in the Middle East disrupted oil and gas facilities and heightened concerns over supplies through the Strait of Hormuz.
+Global energy prices witness an increase Monday, March 2, 2026, after military strikes in the Middle East disrupt oil and gas facilities and heightened concerns over supplies through the Strait of Hormuz.

-Brent crude rose above $82 per barrel before easing, amid attacks near the Strait of Hormuz.
+Brent crude rise above $82 per barrel before easing, amid attacks near the Strait of Hormuz amid the Iran vs US/Israel war.
 Widestock

 Source: Getty Images